Last Updated on 1 month ago by Admin

 Being doxed can feel overwhelming, but acting quickly can help you regain control.
 The first step is to preserve evidence of the doxing.
 Take screenshots of any abusive content, including posts, messages, and threats.
 If the doxer shared your directory information (like your home address or phone number), document where it appears online.

 Next, submit takedown requests to platforms where your personal details have been posted.
 Many social media sites and websites have policies against online harassment and allow users to request content removal.
-If the information remains up, consider sending a cease and desist letter to the person responsible.
+If the information remains up, consider sending a cease-and-desist letter to the responsible party.
 While this isn’t always enforceable, it signals that you are taking legal steps.

 For severe cases, report the doxing to law enforcement.
 If you are facing threats, stalking, or harassment, authorities may take action.
 Seeking legal advice is also important.
 A lawyer can help you explore civil actions if the doxing causes harm.